 Hi!
 I’m Graeme, and The Great Affair is where I collect together my travel writing, photography and video work.
 It’s part of Straylight, where you can find some of my other projects.

-I don’t think there’s a right or wrong way to travel, but if you’re looking for non-stop first class luxury on the one hand, or year long authentically painful backpacking trips on the other, then this blog probably isn’t for you (and that’s fine!).
+I don’t think there’s a right or wrong way to travel, but if you’re looking for non-stop first class luxury on the one hand, or year-long authentically painful backpacking trips on the other, then this blog probably isn’t for you (and that’s fine!).
 I’m not a connoisseur of fine food or drink, and have very little appreciation of the arts.
 But I enjoy finding unusual activities or one-off events; believe the best way to explore a city is on foot; and have endless enthusiasm for both architecture and nature, which tend to dominate my photography.
 So hopefully one of my improbable itineraries can introduce you to somewhere new!

 This particular site has been in place since Spring of 2014, but the content is compiled from a range of much older sources, both online and off; in particular, I use it to catalogue and supplement my reports for flyertalk.
-To make it easier to tell what might still be current, I backdate entries to when the visit in question occurred; this means that the archives may quietly grow with time!
-The categories on the left also group some posts into trips, and by geographic region.
+To make it easier to tell what might still be current, I backdate entries to when the visit in question occurred; this means that the archives may quietly grow with time… The categories on the right also group some posts into trips, and by geographic region.
 For now the emphasis is on international travel, but there’s no shortage of destinations around my home country of the UK worth discussing, and I hope to document some of those too!